Authorization via fine-grained access control policies

 , all these properties will be made visible, otherwise they will remain hidden.

-This object modification does not support any conditions at the moment, meaning that the shell details will be visible for each Asset Administration Shell Descriptor the policy matches without any additional conditions. |
+This object modification does not support any conditions at the moment, meaning that the Shell details will be visible for each Asset Administration Shell Descriptor the policy matches without any additional conditions. |

 Global Asset ID